Ji-eun-Kim/Ji-eun-Kim/README.md

 ### Hi there👋

-I'm Jieun Kim, major in AI Big Data & Management at Kookmin University and minor in Computer Science.
+I'm Jieun Kim, major in AI Big Data & Management at Kookmin University and minor in Software

 dreaming of becoming an AI Developer/Researcher.